openpipekit/opk-cli--cloudstitch-google-sheets/README.md

 - To jump to the last entry in a sheet (useful for seeing the latest entries in large data sets.)
   - Mac: ⌘ + Down arrow.
   - Windows: Ctrl + Down arrow.
+- Google spreadsheets can store 2 million cells.
+This can store:
+  - 1 sensor every 10 minutes for 38 years
+  - 4 senors every 5 minutes for 4.75 years
+  - 225 sensors every 1 hour for 1 year